build-engineering/build-buddy/Getting_Started.md

 ## User Roles and Permissions System

-AgentLabUI includes a comprehensive user management system to control access to features.
+Build Buddy includes a comprehensive user management system to control access to features.

 ### Overview